altoo-ag/akka-kryo-serialization/README.md

             # The ids for those classes will be assigned automatically,
             # but respecting the order of declaration in this section
             #
-            # This section is ignored for idstrategy="default" and optional for
+            # This section is ignored for id-strategy="default" and optional for
             # all other.
             classes = [
                 "package3.name3.className3",